ashleynilo/fprime/docs/documentation/user-manual/framework/baremetal-multicore.md

 signal, calculating elapsed time by the reading of clock registers, using timing library functions, the `sleep()` call, or by a timer-driven interrupt service routine (ISR).

-!!! note
+> [!NOTE]
-    ISRs are complex items and should be studied in detail before going this route.
+> ISRs are complex items and should be studied in detail before going this route.
 Notably, the ISR should not execute the rate group directly, but rather should set a flag or queue a start message and allow the `while (true) {}` spin in the main loop to detect this signal and start the rate groups.

 ## Multi-Core and Multi-Device Systems

 We have yet to see any issues running F´ on multi-core systems.
 Some users have been successful in scheduling high-priority components to designated cores.
 In general, these systems behave just fine.

-!!! note
+> [!NOTE]
-    Some portions of F´ use `U32` types so synchronize between threads.
+> Some portions of F´ use `U32` types so synchronize between threads.
 In many systems this is a safe atomic operation, however; this is not guaranteed in all systems.
 A project should use care to ensure that its system will behave as expected.
 These usages are under review and will be corrected over time.

 When running F´ on multi-platform systems, users typically define a deployment for each platform in the system.
 These deployments are then linked over the platform's inter-communication architecture.
 Should  users want F´ execution